tidy-intelligence/r-wbwdi/cran-comments.md

 This is a resubmission.
 In this version I have:

-- Corrected a typo in the DESCRIPTION file
+* Corrected a typo in the DESCRIPTION file.
+* Added reference to Wickham (2014) in the DESCRIPTION file.